- American Physical Society Sites

-This award recognizes outstanding young scientists who have performed original research in the area of hadronic physics.
+This award recognizes outstanding early-career scientists who have performed original research in the area of hadronic physics.

 The APS Topical Group on Hadronic Physics presents the award biennially, consisting of $1,500, a certificate, up to $1,500 in travel reimbursement, and a registration waiver to receive the award and give an invited talk at the biennial meeting of the Topical Group on Hadronic Physics.

 This award was established in 2011 with support from Jefferson Science Associates, LLC (the management contractor for Jefferson Lab), Brookhaven National Laboratory, Universities Research Association(the management contractor for Fermi National Accelerator Lab), and the members and friends of the Topical Group on Hadronic Physics.
 The award was permanently endowed in 2021 with the support of the Center for Frontiers in Nuclear Science and additional support from the friends of this Topical Group.